 Lacey, Larkin, and Ferrar are by now well-seasoned defendants.
 In 2016, the trio was charged by California Attorney General Kamala Harris with pimping, conspiracy, and money laundering.
 The defendants were able to get the court to throw out the charges in two months.
 Harris, in a bid labeled an election year stunt, brought new charges, claiming new evidence warranted them.
 The new prostitution charges were tossed out of court, again, when the judge declared the defendants were protected under the Communications Decency Act.
 The money laundering charges are still being litigated.

 Sheriff Joe Arpaio had Lacey and Larkin arrested in a politically motivated move to shut them up in 2007.
 Their publication Phoenix New Times had been a thorn in his side, detailing his corruption and malfeasance.
-The nighttime arrests were so lacking in merit the county paid Larkin and Lacey $3.75 million to settle their claims of being arrested without legal cause.We value your comments!
-Please weigh in on our comment section below.
+The nighttime arrests were so lacking in merit the county paid Larkin and Lacey $3.75 million to settle their claims of being arrested without legal cause.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com